 For traveling purposes, buying the best smartphone is always a difficult choice to make.
 A person wants a phone with every facility and feature so that the traveling becomes easier.
 While buying a phone, everyone considers some features that are battery life, camera, Wi-Fi or data mode, etc.

-Our comparison of the best phones
+2. Our comparison of the best smartphones

 Below are some extraordinary phones one should consider while buying a smartphone for traveling purpose.
 There's a brief comparison between the best phones to make it easier for you to make the best choice.
 Every phone has some salient features to be considered.

-The best phone camera
+The best smartphone camera

 1. Asus ZenFone AR